GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 ---
 ### Penetration Testing: Findings

 FedRAMP requires exactly one finding assembly for each risk identified through penetration testing.
-Required reporting, such as spear phishing tests, each must have their own finding assembly as well.
+Required reporting, such as spear phishing tests, each must have its own finding assembly as well.
 Each finding has a related-observation referencing observation (where additional details are recorded) via the uuid flag.
 At the end of the finding assembly, the UUID for the penetration test lead or team member must be listed as the actor-uuid for the finding.
 Note that there may be more than one penetration test member listed.

 The observation assembly contains the method field which must be set to \"TEST\", and the type field which must be set to \"finding\".
 The observation assembly also contains the collected field which must be set to the automation tool\'s discovery timestamp, or the date and time observed.
 The assessors who gathered the evidence are identified at the bottom of the finding assembly using actor-uuid fields.